Amsterdam (2022 film): Historical basis

-The conspiracy underlying the plot of the film is loosely based on the Business Plot, an alleged conspiracy to oust President Franklin D. Roosevelt in 1933.
-De Niro's character, Gil Dillenbeck, is based on General Smedley Butler, who testified before the McCormack–Dickstein committee in 1934 regarding the alleged conspiracy.
+The conspiracy underlying the plot of the film is loosely based on the Business Plot, a conspiracy to oust President Franklin D. Roosevelt in 1933.
+De Niro's character, Gil Dillenbeck, is based on General Smedley Butler, who testified before the McCormack–Dickstein committee in 1934 regarding the conspiracy.
 Most other details of the conspiracy depicted in the film, including the Committee of Five, its connections to Nazism, and the names of most of the individuals involved, are fictionalized.
 The rally that occurs at the end of the film may have been inspired by the 2017 documentary film A Night at the Garden, which depicts a 1939 Nazi rally at Madison Square Garden.

 Although the main trio of characters in Amsterdam are fictional, the film accurately depicts aspects of the 369th Infantry Regiment, which fought in France in World War I and consisted of African Americans serving under mostly white officers.
 The film also has the 1932 Bonus March as a major background event, and Dillenbeck's speech at the event is based on a similar speech delivered by Butler.

 Release

-Marketing

 The film was previewed at the 2022 CinemaCon on April 27, 2022.
 The trailer was released on July 6, 2022, set to Ten Years After's 1971 song "I'd Love to Change the World."
 An edited version of the trailer was shown in theaters, revealing the film's release date as October 7.
 Character posters were released on September 12, 2022.
 Disney and Regency spent an estimated $70 million on global promotion.

-Theatrical

 Amsterdam premiered at Alice Tully Hall in New York City on September 18, 2022, and was released in the United States on October 7, 2022, by 20th Century Studios.
 It was originally scheduled for November 4, 2022 release, but was moved up to October 7 to avoid the release of Black Panther: Wakanda Forever, another film being released by Walt Disney Studios Motion Pictures.
 It was also screened in IMAX; a special screening, preceded by a Live Q&A broadcast, took place in IMAX theaters nationwide on September 27, 2022.

-Home media

-The film was released for VOD on November 11, 2022, with a Blu-ray, DVD and 4K UHD release set for December 6, 2022.
+It was released for VOD on November 11, 2022, and on Blu-ray, DVD and 4K UHD release on December 6.